rbicelli/pfsense-zabbix-template/README.md

 This is a pfSense active template for Zabbix, based on Standard Agent and a php script using pfSense functions library for monitoring specific data.

-Tested with pfSense 2.4.x and Zabbix 4.0
+Tested with pfSense 2.4.x, Zabbix 4.0, Zabbix 5.0

 ## What it does